QuadSpinner/Gaea-Docs/reference/Nodes/Primitive--Plates.md

 title: Plates
 ---

-nPlates is a new primitive based on a Perlin core with flat plate-like formations created in between larger *Perlin-eque* shapes.
+Plates is a new primitive based on a Perlin core with flat plate-like formations created in between larger *Perlin-eque* shapes.
 The flat, slanting areas can create great slopes — especially when combined with Displace nodes.

 | Setting       | Values      | Description                                               |